ML4SCI/ML4SCI.github.io/_gsocproposals/2025/proposal_QMLHEP10.md

 Total project length: 175 hours.

 ## Task ideas
-  * Implement a quantum transformer architecture (QVIT, QTF).
+  * Implement a quantum Kolmogorov-Arnold Network architecture.
-  * Benchmark the trained model on selected tasks by e.g. employing a hybrid transformer (vision and sequence)
+  * Benchmark the trained model on selected tasks

 ## Expected results
-  * Trained quantum transformer model.
+  * Trained quantum diffusion model
   * Benchmark of the performance on a HEP dataset compared against a classical reference model

 <!-- ## Test
-Please use [this link](https://docs.google.com/document/d/1sWHt7miyhFXnFeWmZ_El0P7wiRlggj5WPRktA7dsUh8/edit?usp=sharing) to access the test for this project. -->
+Please use [this link](https://docs.google.com/document/d/1dqBGbH44Eu3W432oRxpOCfI5Dy2pgh2E21JcHeD0fng/edit?usp=sharing) to access the test for this project. -->

 ## Requirements
   * Solid knowledge of machine learning and deep learning
-  * Knowledge of quantum mechanics desired
+  * Knowledge of quantum mechanics and linear algebra
   * Strong python skills
   * Ability to work independently and proactive on a research project